sujaykundu777/Code-Lekhan/README.md

 - Edit HTML, CSS, and JavaScript code in real-time.
 - View live output in the iframe.
 - Download code files as a ZIP archive.
+- Clean the code in one click
+- Preview in new tab (under dev)
 ## Demo
 You can access the live demo of this project [here](https://codelekhan.azadnishad.live/).